achoung/notes-app/README.md

 End-to-End Tests - Cypress

 -   Tests would log into a test user account and run CRUD operations on tests

 Roadblock:

--   Cypress by default blocks the required "Authorization" request header needed to make E2E requests so I will probably not have enough time to get it fully working.
+-   Cypress by default blocks the required "Authorization" request header needed to make E2E requests so I will probably not have enough time to debug this and get it fully working.

 Integration Tests - Cypress